 6.34 At South Wootton Infant all staff are aware that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
-We understand that children can be victims of domestic abuse, and this can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
+We understand that children can be victims of domestic abuse.
+Where they see, hear or experience the effects this can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
 We are aware of the Norfolk Integrated Domestic Abuse Service (NIDAS) and signpost victims to the service.
 Norfolk and Suffolk Victim Care are available to offer support where threshold for NIDAS support has not been met.

-Children with special educational needs and disabilities or physical health issues 6.35 At South Wootton Infant School we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges such as
+Children with special educational needs and disabilities or physical health issues

+6.35 At South Wootton Infant School we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges such as

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges. - 6.36 We work to address these additional challenges and consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - 6.37 At South Wootton Infant School we also recognise that pupils who attend Alternative Provision will often have complex needs and due to this we are aware of the additional risk of harm these children may be vulnerable to.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges.

+6.36 We work to address these additional challenges and consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.

+6.37 At South Wootton Infant School we also recognise that pupils who attend Alternative Provision will often have complex needs and due to this we are aware of the additional risk of harm these children may be vulnerable to.

-Children who are lesbian, gay, bi or trans (LGBT)
+Children who are lesbian, gay, bisexual or questioning their gender

-6.38 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, in line with 'Keeping Children Safe in Education', we recognise that children who are LGBT or those perceived by other children to be LGBT could potentially be more vulnerable and therefore we work to reduce any additional barriers faced.
-We provide a safe space for these children to speak out or share their concerns with members of staff.
+6.38 The fact that a child or a young person may be lesbian, gay, bisexual or questioning their gender is not in itself an inherent risk factor for harm.
+However, in line with 'Keeping Children Safe in Education', we recognise that these children and in some cases children who are perceived by other children to be lesbian, gay or bisexual can be just as vulnerable as children who are.
+Therefore, we work to reduce any additional barriers faced and provide a safe space for these children to speak out or share their concerns with members of staff.
 Through our curriculum, we counter homophobic, biphobic and transphobic bullying and abuse.